-- A baccalaureate degree from a chemical engineering program accredited by the Engineering Accreditation Commission of ABET, Inc., or from a recognized foreign institution; or - A baccalaureate degree in another area of engineering, chemistry, or closely-related field with satisfactory grades in Calculus I and II, Chemistry I and II, Physics I, Differential Equations, Organic Chemistry I and Organic Chemistry Lab I. Applicants meeting these criteria will be considered for admission as matriculated but must complete the following undergraduate courses with a minimum grade point average of B (3.00) and no grade lower than C (2.00) before taking graduate courses: - CHML 480: Basic Principles of Thermal-Fluid Science (offered during Summer Session I) - CHML 485: Core Chemical Engineering Concepts (offered during Summer Session II)
+- A baccalaureate degree from a chemical engineering program accredited by the Engineering Accreditation Commission of ABET, Inc., or from a recognized foreign institution; or - A baccalaureate degree in another area of engineering, chemistry, or closely-related field with satisfactory grades in Calculus I, II, and III (or equivalent), Chemistry I and II, Physics I, Differential Equations, Organic Chemistry I and Organic Chemistry Lab I. Applicants meeting these criteria will be considered for admission as matriculated but must complete the following undergraduate courses with a minimum grade point average of B (3.00) and no grade lower than C (2.00) before taking graduate courses: - CHML 480: Basic Principles of Thermal-Fluid Science (offered during Summer Session I) - CHML 485: Core Chemical Engineering Concepts (offered during Summer Session II)

-- A baccalaureate degree in another area of engineering, chemistry, or closely-related field with satisfactory grades in Calculus I and II, Chemistry I and II, Physics I but have not taken Differential Equations, Organic Chemistry I or Organic Chemistry Lab I. Applicants meeting these criteria will be considered for admission as non-matriculated but must complete the undergraduate courses listed below with a minimum grade point average of B (3.00) and no grade lower than C (2.00) before taking graduate courses.
-Upon completion of all but two courses, students can request a change of status to matriculated. - CHML 480: Basic Principles of Thermal-Fluid Science (3 credits, offered during Summer Session I in an online synchronous delivery mode) - CHML 485: Core Chemical Engineering Concepts (3 credits, offered during Summer Session II in an online synchronous delivery mode) - MATH 286: Differential Equations (3 credits, routinely offered in fall, spring, and summer sessions) - CHEM 319: Organic Chemistry I (3 credits, routinely offered in fall, spring, and summer sessions) - CHEM 323: Organic Chemistry Laboratory I (2 credits, routinely offered in fall, spring, and summer sessions)
+- A baccalaureate degree in another area of engineering, chemistry, or closely-related field with satisfactory grades in Calculus I, II, or III (or equivalent), Chemistry I and II, Physics I but have not taken Differential Equations, Organic Chemistry I or Organic Chemistry Lab I. Applicants meeting these criteria will be considered for admission as non-matriculated but must complete the undergraduate courses listed below with a minimum grade point average of B (3.00) and no grade lower than C (2.00) before taking graduate courses.
+Upon completion of all but two courses, students can request a change of status to matriculated. - CHML 480: Basic Principles of Thermal-Fluid Science (3 credits, offered during Summer Session I in an online synchronous delivery mode) - CHML 485: Core Chemical Engineering Concepts (3 credits, offered during Summer Session II in an online synchronous delivery mode) - MATH 285: Calculus III (3 credits, routinely offered in fall, spring, and summer sessions) - MATH 286: Differential Equations (3 credits, routinely offered in fall, spring, and summer sessions) - CHEM 319: Organic Chemistry I (3 credits, routinely offered in fall, spring, and summer sessions) - CHEM 323: Organic Chemistry Laboratory I (2 credits, routinely offered in fall, spring, and summer sessions)

-Note that Differential Equations, Organic Chemistry I and Organic Chemistry Laboratory I may be taken at another institution with approval of the Graduate Director.
+Note that Calculus III, Differential Equations, Organic Chemistry I and Organic Chemistry Laboratory I may be taken at another institution with approval of the Graduate Director.